AshiqKiron/AI-Failure-Loop-Simulator/README.md

 ### The Demo Stack (Frontend Simulator)
 *   **HTML5 / CSS3 / Vanilla JavaScript (ES6)**
-*   *Why?* **Zero friction, zero build steps.** I wanted hiring managers to click a link and instantly see the product logic without waiting for a Vercel build or dealing with React dependency hell.
-It proves I can build functional, interactive prototypes rapidly.
+*   *Why?* **Zero friction, zero build steps.** I want anyone to click a link and instantly see the product logic without waiting for a Vercel build or dealing with React dependency hell.

 ### The Production Stack (Conceptual Backend)
 If I were to build the actual backend for this engine tomorrow, here is the stack I would specify for the engineering team: